-This toolkit is a learning – training – teaching material focusing on teaching science.
+This toolkit – the so-called ACAT Tools – offers learning – training – teaching material focusing on teaching science.

-It is a set of approx. 15 individual multimedia based and interactive software tools which are used by students either during lessons (as a kind of virtual lab) or at home to learn difficult/complex scientific context.
+It is a set of approx. 15 individual multimedia-based and interactive software tools which are used by students either during lessons (as a kind of virtual lab) or at home to learn difficult/complex scientific content.

 - The tools are practically tested and evaluated examples of a new approach to strengthen the students’ understanding of complex science relations and therefore can be transferred